-Simulation results.
 Simulated data from the best-fitting parameter set for DFR are presented in Figure 4A; best-fit simulated data for CDFR are presented in Figure 4B.
 The model was able to simultaneously fit the general pattern of recalls and temporal contiguity in each condition.
-In the model simulations, overall levels of recall are greater in the intentional conditions compared to the incidental conditions, just as in the data.4 Similarly, the simulated lag-CRPs show evidence of a TCE in all conditions but with a flatter curve for the incidental conditions, especially in the forward direction.
-This pattern matches that observed in the data.
-Most critically, in the incidental conditions, the model was able to simultaneously produce relatively high recall and a relatively small TCE.
+In the model simulations, overall levels of recall are greater in the intentional conditions compared with the incidental conditions, just as in the data.
+Similarly, the simulated lag-CRPs show evidence of a TCE in all conditions but with a flatter curve for the